Protection from Deceptive Trade Practices in Qatar

 • A seller engaged in bait-and-switch or price manipulation.

-• Document the deception with photos, screenshots, or copies of the advertisement.
+• Document the deception with photos, screenshots, or copies of the advertisement and your receipt.

-• File a complaint with the MoCI Consumer Protection Department at 16001 or through their app.
+• File a complaint at 16001 or through the MoCI consumer app.

 • Request a refund for products purchased based on false claims.

-• If the amount is significant, consider hiring a lawyer to pursue a civil claim for damages.
+• If the amount is significant, consider hiring a lawyer to pursue a civil claim for damages in addition to the regulatory complaint.

 What should you NOT do?

 • Do not ignore misleading practices.
-Reporting helps protect other consumers as well.
+Reporting helps protect other consumers and triggers CCPA enforcement.

 • Do not delete evidence of the deceptive practice before filing a complaint.